rsalmond/TIL/five dollar words.md

 Patency: the condition of being open, expanded, or unobstructed.

+Peripatetic: travelling from place to place, especially for work.

 Predicable: a characteristic which can be attributed to something.

 Sophist: teacher of philosophy in ancient Greece.